Ula666/Engineering_84/README.md

 __Answer__: Is a combination of software development and IT operations.
 It aims to shorten the systems development life cycle and provide continuous delivery with high software quality.
 **Benefits:** Faster delivery time, continuous release and deployment, high collaboration between teams.

+- ### __Question 2a__: Explain the role of DevOps
+__Answer__: DevOps is a software development methodology that uses communication to integrate software developers (dev) and IT infrastructure professionals (ops).
+It someone  who creates and maintains synergy of Dev, QA, and Ops departments within the IT organization aiming to improve the software delivery process.
+Their efforts should ideally result in increased speed of delivery, improved release quality, reduced cost, and minimized operational failures, which is achieved by automating development and delivery pipelines through technology and enhanced collaboration.

 - ### __Question 3__: Why Sparta?
 __Answer__:  Because Sparta is diverse company that supports equality.
 Besides I really like Sparta's training program which I think It's a perfect preparation for any graduate intrested to work in technology sector.